zxf-work/zxf-work.github.io/_pages/about.md

 I am fasinated by developing new algorithms and toolkits for time efficient and scalable data management.
 From traditional RDBMS query acceleration to emerging semantic-rich, knowledge-extractable graph data management, my research insterest spans accross novel storage model, query optimization (both exact and approximate), and the theory of data-intensive parallel/distributed computing.

+_<span style="color:maroon">Funded Ph.D. position available!</span>_
+If you are interested in database research, especially topics in large scale graph management, e.g., novel storage format, query engine design & optimization, approximate analytics and among others, please contact me.

+## News

+2022.08 We received an external funding from FedEx Corporate Services Inc. to develop machine learning models for APT detection.
+(PI: Kan Yang, Co-PI: Xiaofei Zhang)

+2022.06 Our pilot project "Real-time Log Analysis for Network Security Monitoring using Graph Database" is funded by the Frontier Program from FedEx Instititue for Technology.
+(PI: Xiaofei Zhang)

+2022.05 Our grant proposal "Efficient and Scalable Learning and Management of Distributed Probabilistic Graphs" is selected for funding by NSF.
+(PI: Xiaofei Zhang)

 <!--
 ***